um-pdavila/acs_docs/docs/pegasus/jobs/2-queues.rst

      - 16
      - up to 250 GB
      - 4 hours \/ 5 days
-     - jobs requiring nodes with more than 32 GB of memory
+     - jobs requiring nodes with more than 32 GB of memory, max. of 64 cores allowed per job.
    * - debug
      - 16
      - up to 32 GB
      - 30 mins \/ 30 mins
-     - job debugging
+     - job debugging, max. of 64 cores allowed per job.
    * - interactive
      - 16 (15 for jobs)
      - up to 250 GB